Z3d0X/filament-fabricator/README.md

   <img src="https://user-images.githubusercontent.com/75579178/190926394-daa1b85d-70cc-4730-9a28-cd0c3a0d1230.png" />
 </p>

 ***What is Filament Fabricator?*** Filament Fabricator is simply said a block-based page builder skeleton.
-Filament Fabricator takes care of the PageResource & frontend routing, so you can focus on what really matters: your [Layouts](https://filamentphp.com/plugins/fabricator#layouts) & [Page Blocks](https://filamentphp.com/plugins/fabricator#page-blocks).
+Filament Fabricator takes care of the PageResource & frontend routing, so you can focus on what really matters: your [Layouts](https://filamentphp.com/plugins/z3d0x-fabricator#layouts) & [Page Blocks](https://filamentphp.com/plugins/z3d0x-fabricator#page-blocks).

-If you are a visual learner checkout [this video](https://youtu.be/HMTtpsVX2mo).
 ## Installation

 You can install the package via composer: